Glassig/Crackers/Game/README.md

 On mac, use command "node app.js"
 On Linux, use command "nodejs app.js" (apparently "node" is an old and bad package that comes with linux, so let's not use that).

+## PoS-tagger
+We got the PoS-tagger from https://www.npmjs.com/package/parts-of-speech.
+Documentation is available there.

 ## Favicon
 Right now we got one from http://www.favicon.cc/?action=icon&file_id=545707, which I basically use so I can easier find the tab.
 If you want to create a custome favicon: (only tips) http://www.favicon-generator.org/editor/ and then replace it in the folder /public